Optical storage media writing and reading speed: In video games

 Since their introduction on various optical storage media from the fifth to the sixth generation (1994–2005), video games typically did not require installation on non-optical storage, as the reading speeds of optical drives were sufficient for direct data access from discs.
 However, with the advent of seventh generation video games, the increasing size of data and the demand for higher-quality texture mapping highlighted a growing disparity between design and graphics requirements and the technological limitations of optical storage's reading speeds and transfer rates.

 PlayStation 3 video games were stored on single-layer 25 GB Blu-ray discs.
 However, like most early Blu-Ray devices the console's optical drive operated at a speed of 2× (9 MB/s).
-In contrast, the Xbox 360 utilized dual-layer DVDs with a formatted capacity of 7.3/8.3 GB (XDG2/3 format, respectively), and its optical drive ran at a 12× speed multiplier (16.5 MB/s maximum).
+In contrast, the Xbox 360 utilized standard dual-layer DVDs with a capacity of 8.5 GB, and its optical drive ran at a 12× speed multiplier (16.5 MB/s maximum).
 This meant that the Xbox 360 could deliver data transfer rates up to approximately 85% faster than the PlayStation 3.
 The slower transfer rate of the PlayStation 3 often prompted multi-platform developers to require a mandatory installation of a portion of the game’s content onto the console's hard disk drive (HDD) to mitigate issues like longer loading times.
-The Xbox 360 (and, later, the PlayStation 3) allowed users to install games completely on the hard drive, which could enhance loading times; however, this feature was not mandatory.
+The Xbox 360 allowed users to install games completely on the hard drive, which could enhance loading times; however, this feature was not mandatory.
 Optical discs were still necessary to launch games.
 During the seventh generation of gaming, it was uncommon for titles to fill the entire 25 GB capacity of a single-layer Blu-ray disc.
-Likewise, very few titles required multiple DVDs on the Xbox 360.
+Likewise, few titles required multiple DVDs on the Xbox 360.

 Starting with the eighth generation of video game consoles, the demand for full 1080p high-definition video and higher quality textures necessitated a greater data transfer rate.
 Contemporary Blu-ray optical drives, which operated at a reading speed of 6× (approximately 27 MB/s) quickly became inadequate for these requirements.
 As a result, consoles like the PlayStation 4 required video games to be fully installed on the hard drive, enabling a higher data transfer rate.
 Similar to the Xbox 360, optical discs were still necessary to launch the games.